- Home Automation V4 8-Layer Stackable HAT for Raspberry Pi

 Raspberry Pi HOME AUTOMATION HAT

 Ideal solution for your Raspberry Pi HOME AUTOMATION projects.
 Read temperatures in up to 8 zones with analog inputs.
 Control your heating and cooling system with the 8 onboard relays.
-Add another 8-RELAYS to control your sprinklers, or 4-RELAYS to control high voltage appliances.
 Use the 8 optically isolated digital inputs for your security system.
 Activate the hardware watchdog to monitor and power cycle the Raspberry Pi in case of software lockup.
 Control four-light systems with the four PWM open-drain outputs (you supply external power up to 24V).
 Control four light dimmers using 0-10V outputs.

 The card is compatible with all Raspberry Pi versions from Zero to 4.
 It shares the I2C bus using only two of the Raspberry Pi’s GPIO pins to manage all eight cards.
 This feature leaves the remaining 24 GPIOs available for the user.

-The Home Automation card needs 5V to operate and can be powered from Raspberry Pi or from its own 2.1mm barrel connector.
-The tip is +5V and the ring is ground.
+The Home Automation card needs 5V to operate and can be powered from Raspberry Pi or from its own pluggable connector.
 The onboard relay coils are also powered from the 5V.
+An on-board 5V to 12V step-up power supply generates the voltage to drive the 0-10V analog outputs.
 A local 3.3V regulator powers the rest of the circuitry.
 The card needs 50mA to operate with all relays off.
 Each relay needs up to 80 mA to turn on.

 The 8 on-board relays have contacts brought out to heavy duty pluggable connectors, which make the card easy to use when multiple cards are stacked up.
 Relays are grouped in two sections of four relays each, with one common terminal and one N-O contact for each relay.
-Relays are rated 10A/24VDC and 250VAC, but due to the board geometry limitation, relays 6 and 7 can switch 3A and 24V, while all the others can switch 6A and 24V AC or DC.
+Relays are rated 10A/24VDC and 250VAC, but due to the board geometry limitation, the relays can switch only 3A and 24V, AC or DC.
 You can switch large loads of up to 8A and 240VAC using our 4-RELAY cards, which also adds four extra inputs.

 Status LEDs show when RELAYS are ON or OFF.